alissatroiano/Dash/README.md

 Dash's target market is health-minded adult men & women, ages 24 - 29, that wish to find and share recipes.
 The target market also seeks a place to manage their own recipes and ingredients.

-User stories were created during the Strategy/Planning Phase of this project:
+User stories were created  by the developer during the "Strategy Plane" portion of this project and referenced to guide the wireframing process:

 User Story 1: